Bisimilarity in fresh-register automata: Language equivalence for

 \section{Language equivalence for $RA(S\#_0)$}

 The results of the previous section can be used to close an existing complexity gap for deterministic language equivalence of register automata.
 Recall that, in the non-deterministic case, language equivalence (even universality) is undecidable~\cite{NSV04}.
-In the deterministic case, however, the problem can be solved in PSPACE.
+In the deterministic case, however, the problem can be solved in polynomial space.
 Sakamoto~\cite{S98} conjectured that the language inequivalence problem is not in NP.
-Below we refute the conjecture, showing that, for RA($S\#_0$), the complexity of deterministic language inequivalence actually matches that of nonemptiness~\cite{SI00}.
+Below we refute the conjecture, showing that, for RA($S\#_0$), the complexity of deterministic language inequivalence actually matches that of nonemptiness~\cite{SI00}. \us{Because we discuss language equivalence, in this section we assume that RA($S\#_0$) are given as $\abra{Q,\Sigma,q_0, \rho_0,\delta,F}$, where $q_0\in Q$ is the initial state, $\rho_0$ is an initial register assignment conforming to the $S\#_0$ policy, and $F\subseteq Q$ is a set of accepting states.}